Oceane237/PP8/README.md

 #### Reflection Questions

 1. **How do you pass a file name to a program using the `-i` and `-o` options?**
+<summary>-i following by input.txt, which sets infile</summary>
+<summary>-o following by output.txt, which sets outfile</summary>

 2. **What are typical use cases for parameters versus flags?
 How do the differ from one another?**
+<summary>Use cases for parameter:</summary>
+specifying file names (-i input.txt) and setting configuration values

+<summary>Use cases for flags:</summary>
+modifying behavior without needing extra input and triggering help or version displays

 ---